 How the Solstice Difference Helped with Sarah’s Success

-As a young girl Sarah struggled with anxiety and low self-confidence.
+As a young girl or child assigned female at birth Sarah struggled with anxiety and low self-confidence.
 Her anxiety created a lot of fears around situations others might see as innocuous.
-She was an emotional child and struggled to find healthy ways to express those emotions.
+They was an emotional child and struggled to find healthy ways to express those emotions.

 “It made me feel different.
-It kind of developed into me ostracizing myself” Sarah commented reflecting back on her earlier years.
+It kind of developed into me ostracizing myself” Sarah commented reflecting back on their earlier years.

 This anxiety, low self-esteem, and social isolation led Sarah to school refusal, experimentation with drugs, self-harm, and eventually finding a peer group that supported these unhealthy behaviors.